 Read the disclaimer about affiliate links & PR gifting here.

 From bagels to experimental cuisine:

 Where to eat & drink

-If you are staying near Old Montréal and looking for a nice view Hotel Nelligan* has a lovely rooftop, Terrasse Nelligan, with a view on the water.
-Nearby directly on Sain-Paul Street is Pub Wolf & Workman, a casual fun spot with a hearty delicious menu and backyard patio decorated with greenery and twinkly lights.
-For a late-night and some dancing, there is Santos, where you can also grab some Spanish tapas but this spot is mostly known for its party atmosphere.
+If you are staying near Old Montréal and looking for a nice view head to the Terrasse Nelligan (inside Hotel Nelligan*).
+Nearby directly on Sain-Paul Street is Pub Wolf & Workman, a casual fun spot with a hearty menu and backyard patio sprinkled with twinkly lights.
+For a late night and some dancing, there is Santos, where you can also grab some Spanish tapas.
+This spot, however, is mostly known for its party atmosphere.

-For a one-stop destination, there is the very cool Fugazzi Pizza for dinner (Centre St.) and Milkyway Cocktail Bar right above for all the late-night fun.
-If you have the time, venture off the beaten path to the newly opened Chez José Café for hearty meals and delicious cocktails or drive out to Tiradito on Rue de Bleury for experimental open-kitchen Peruvian cuisine and craft cocktails.
-And of course, an absolute must-stop when in Montréal is the St-Viateur Bagel, these folks have been making bagels since the 50s and are basically the spot to get a Montréal bagel, in fact, get a dozen and store them at home in a freezer until the bagel craving kicks in.
+For a one-stop destination, this Montréal City Guide recommends the very cool Fugazzi Pizza for dinner (Centre St.) and Milkyway Cocktail Bar right above for all the late-night fun.
+If you have the time, venture off the beaten path to the newly opened Chez José Café.
+Here you will find hearty meals and delicious cocktails.
+For a bigger adventure drive out to Tiradito on Rue de Bleury for experimental open-kitchen Peruvian cuisine and craft cocktails.
+And of course, an absolute must-stop when in Montréal is the St-Viateur Bagel.
+These folks have been making bagels since the 50s and are basically the spot to get a Montréal bagel.
+In fact, get a dozen and store them at home in a freezer until the bagel craving kicks in.